MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 # get inside your scripts
 cd scripts

-# now copy files inside your 01_scripts directory. (replace the one you may have copy earlier as I edited them)
+# now copy files inside your 01_scripts directory (replace the one you may have copied earlier as we edited them)
 cp ~/Share/physalia_adaptation_course/01_day1/01_scripts/*.sh 01_scripts/

 # make the file executable
-# notice that the script name has turned green?
+# notice that the script name has turned green
 chmod +x ~/scripts/01_scripts/stacks_gstacks.sh

 # open the file